Co-Management of Marine Mammals in Alaska

-Through Section 119 of the Marine Mammal Protection Act Amendments of 1994 (Public Law 103-238) NOAA Fisheries and the U.S. Fish and Wildlife Service (FWS) are granted authority to enter into cooperative agreements with Alaska Native organizations (ANOs).
+Through Section 119 of the Marine Mammal Protection Act Amendments of 1994 (Public Law 103-238) NOAA Fisheries and the FWS are granted authority to enter into cooperative agreements with Alaska Native organizations.

 Alaska Beluga Whale Committee

 - Co-management Agreement for Western Alaska belugas, January 2000 (PDF 8 pages)

 - Alaska Beluga Whale Committee